nikolayg/nikgrozev-website/_posts/blog/2015-06-16-fast-and-simple-sampling-in-pandas-when-loading-data-from-files.md

     In this article I'll describe a simple and fast approach for sampling data in Pandas as it is loaded from the data file ...
 categories:
-- DataScience
-- Miscellaneous
 - Python
-- blog
+- Pandas
 tags:
 - Pandas
 - Python
-- DataScience
+- Data Science
 ---

 # Introduction